The Great Caruso

-The Great Caruso is a 1951 biographical film produced by Metro-Goldwyn-Mayer and starring Mario Lanza as famous operatic tenor Enrico Caruso.
-The movie was directed by Richard Thorpe and produced by Joe Pasternak with Jesse L. Lasky as associate producer.
-The screenplay, by Sonya Levien and William Ludwig, was suggested by the biography Enrico Caruso His Life and Death by Dorothy Caruso, the tenor's widow.
-The original music was composed and arranged by Johnny Green and the cinematography by Joseph Ruttenberg.
-Costume design was by Helen Rose and Gile Steele.
+The Great Caruso is a 1951 biographical film directed by Richard Thorpe, produced by Joe Pasternak, distributed by Metro-Goldwyn-Mayer and starring Mario Lanza as operatic tenor Enrico Caruso.
+The highly fictionalized screenplay, written by Sonya Levien and William Ludwig, is based on the biography Enrico Caruso His Life and Death by Dorothy Caruso, Caruso's widow.
+The original music was composed and arranged by Johnny Green, the cinematographer was Joseph Ruttenberg and the costume designers were Helen Rose and Gile Steele.

-The film is a highly fictionalized biography of the life of Caruso.
+Plot

+The film follows the life of Enrico Caruso from his humble beginnings in Naples to his rise as one of the world’s greatest opera singers.

+As a young man, Caruso dreams of becoming a professional singer despite poverty and setbacks.
+His exceptional voice eventually earns him opportunities to perform in major opera houses across Europe.
+Along the way, he faces professional rivalries, romantic disappointments, and the pressures of fame.

+Caruso’s career reaches new heights when he becomes a star at the Metropolitan Opera in New York, where his powerful performances make him an international celebrity.
+The film also focuses on his romance with Dorothy Benjamin, whom he eventually marries, and portrays the more personal side of his life behind the fame.

+As his health begins to decline, Caruso struggles to continue performing but remains devoted to his art.
+The story concludes with his lasting legacy as one of opera’s most beloved and influential singers.

 Cast

-The Opera Montage are Metropolitan Opera stars, notably sopranos Teresa Celli, Lucine Amara and Marina Koshetz, mezzo-soprano Blanche Thebom, baritone Giuseppe Valdengo and bass Nicola Moscona.
+Metropolitan Opera stars Teresa Celli, Lucine Amara, Marina Koshetz, Blanche Thebom, Giuseppe Valdengo and Nicola Moscona are among the 24 operatic singers who appear in the film.

-Historicity
+Production

+Peter Herman Adler was hired as a technical advisor for the film and served as voice coach for Mario Lanza.
+Adler also supervised the recording of the film's music.

-Although The Great Caruso follows most of the basic facts of Caruso's life, several of the characters and incidents portrayed in the movie are fictional.
-Because of this, members of the Caruso family in Italy successfully sued Metro-Goldwyn-Mayer for monetary damages, and the studio was temporarily ordered to withdraw the film from exhibition in Italy.
-Here are a few of the films' many factual discrepancies:
+Although The Great Caruso follows most of the basic facts of Caruso's life, several of the characters and incidents are fictional.
+Because of this, the Caruso family in Italy successfully sued MGM for monetary damages, and the studio was temporarily ordered to withdraw the film from exhibition in Italy.
+The factual discrepancies include: